Local grafting heterogeneities control water intrusion and extrusion in nanopores: Conclusions

 \section{Conclusions}

 We performed coarse-grained MD simulations of water intrusion/extrusion in silica nanopores with different graftings.
 Our simulations show that grafting plays an active role in the intrusion and extrusion processes, even when the bare nanopores have an almost ideal geometry.
 Depending on the chain length and the grafting density, intrusion was observed in the approximate range $3<P_\mathrm{int}<23$ MPa while extrusion was observed for $-10<P_\mathrm{ext}<12$ MPa.

 As a consequence, related quantities, such as dissipated energies, were also observed to be strongly dependent on the grafting details.
-A distinctive behavior was observed for intrusion and extrusion in the pore grafted with the longest hydrophobic chains at the highest grafting density considered in this work (C18 with 1.2 gps/nm$^2$): very pronounced slopes were observed in the intrusion/extrusion branch of the PV isotherms.
+A distinctive behavior was observed for intrusion and extrusion in the pore grafted with the longest hydrophobic chains at the highest grafting density considered in this work (C18 with 1.2 gps nm$^{-2}$): very pronounced slopes were observed in the intrusion/extrusion branch of the PV isotherms.

 Using data collected in the simulation campaign, we were able to propose a microscopic physical explanation of the mechanisms ruling the intrusion and extrusion processes.
 For intrusion, heterogeneities change the local pore radius and contact angle affecting the intrusion pressure according to a microscopically informed Laplace's law, deviating from the average Laplace's law which describes pinning at the cavity mouth only.
 On the other hand, extrusion is essentially a nucleation process, which is not expected to follow Laplace's law.
 Indeed, we find that extrusion starts by nucleation at sites within the pore where local features favor it: local constrictions were observed to play a major role in this process because they both decrease the volume of the critical bubble and they increase the local hydrophobicity.
+The interplay between hydrophobic and hydrophilic regions emerges as a promising aspect to be tailored for specific responses.